-Personally, I have partnered with private lenders on over 100 real estate investments.
+Personally, I have partnered with private lenders on 100’s of real estate investments.
 The vast majority of my current portfolio has been funded by private lenders.
-This funding model works really well for me, my lenders, and the buyers & renters who now live in the homes we develop.
+This funding model works really well for me, my lenders, and the buyers & renters who now live in the homes I develop.

 What’s in This Guide?

 This guide is not exhaustive.
 It’s not intended to be.
 I’ve been in the game for 10 years and I’m still learning every day.
-What you will get however are the essential need-to-know fundamental basics for anyone looking to add private lending investments to their portfolio or retirement account.
+What you will get however are the need-to-know fundamentals for anyone looking to add private lending investments to their portfolio or retirement account.

-We’ll analyse a real live deal, show you how and where to find your own deals as a lender, and cover some of the essential risk factors that will help you avoid losing money right off the bat.
+We’ll also analyse a real live deal I did recently using a private lender, show you how and where to find credible borrowers, and cover some important lessons that will help you avoid losing money right off the bat.